rhwang1226/Tee-Ninja/README.md

 - Adjust the `executable_path` in `Service` to point to the location of your `chromedriver.exe`.
 - The booking time is set to 18:59:59.
 Modify this in the `while` loop if needed.
 - The script assumes the booking time is in the Eastern Time Zone.
 Adjust the `pytz.timezone` parameter if necessary.
+- This code is designed to work in Python 3.6 and above.
+Make sure that you have the correct version of Python installed.

 ## License
 This project is not licensed.
 Please reach out to me if you would like to utilize this work for commericial use.